Here’s how other countries have responded to mass shootings

 Martin Bryant, 29, killed 35 people near Port Arthur historic prison in Tasmania, Australia, using a legally purchased Colt AR-15 semiautomatic rifle in April 1996.
 It was the deadliest massacre in Australia during the 20th century and came just weeks after the killings in Dunblane.

 The slayings drew widespread attention to Australia’s gun laws which were especially relaxed in Tasmania.
-The island, which has its own state government, had only required gun licenses since 1988 and did not require rifles to be registered.
+The island, which has its own state government, had required gun licenses only since 1988 and did not require rifles to be registered.

 The Australian federal government, then led by center-right Prime Minister John Howard, coordinated with states to restrict the ownership of automatic and semiautomatic rifles and shotguns.
 Within a year, the government bought back 650,000 firearms.